jamesread/EMEA-SA2-Training/deployAtomicHosts.md

 Each instance will start with a internal OpenSTack `172.x.x.x` IP address, which is not routed externally.
 The structure of this training requires that we are able to SSH into the external instances, therefore we need to create an external IP address - OpenStack calls these "Floating IP addresses".

-Lets create these next.
+If there are already some free IP Addresses, and the tentant is configured in this way, then it will automatically associate a Floating IP address when you create an instance.
+Looking at your instances, if it only has a 172.xxx.xxx.xxx address then you will need to associate a Foating IP address manually.

 ### Create external "Floating IP Addresses"